Locations

 Impact:

 Pruning unused Dynamics modules or capacities ensures you only pay for the business value received.
-If you drop a little-used module, you could save tens of thousands per year (depending on module costs).
+If you drop a little-used module, you could save tens of thousands of dollars per year (depending on the module costs).

-One organization realized they had kept 50 licenses of Dynamics 365 Project Service from an old deployment that was phased out; removing those in the renewal saved ~$30k/year with zero impact on users.
-They also reduced additional sandbox instances they weren’t using, saving $10k.
+One organization discovered that they had retained 50 licenses of Dynamics 365 Project Service from an old deployment that had been phased out; removing those in the renewal saved approximately $ 30,000 per year with no impact on users.
+They also reduced the number of additional sandbox instances they weren’t using, saving $ 10,000.

 Action: Consider Alternatives for High-Cost Scenarios: